tomjoht/tomjoht.github.io/_smartphones/sudden-interest-in-classical-music.md

 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/suddenlyclassicalmusic
-description: "It's been 2-3 weeks now without my smartphone, and I wanted to jot down a few notes on how it's going.
-This entry is more like an informal journal log about what I'm observing."
+description: "It’s been 2-3 weeks now without my smartphone, and I wanted to jot down a few notes on how things were progressing.
+This entry is more like an informal journal log about what I observed."
 series: "Journey away from smartphones"
 sidebar: sidebar_smartphones
 redirect_from: